-Authors will own Intellectual Property that is not developed in the course of or pursuant to sponsored research or other specific agreement which precludes the author's ownership of the materials.
-Materials created as "work-for-hire" (work created as a work prepared by an employee or contractor within the scope of his or her employment or contract) and developed with the significant use of funds or facilities administered by Aquinas College are owned by Aquinas College.
-The owner of the Intellectual Property shall have the right of use of any revenue generated as a result of that Intellectual Property.
-Textbooks, materials, notes, and other creative expressions developed as a part of the instructional process, by faculty members, are the property of that faculty member.
-The College shall be granted a royalty free perpetual license to use such materials for instructional purposes.
+Authors will own Intellectual Property that is not developed in the course of or pursuant to Authors will own Intellectual Property that is not developed in the course of (or pursuant to) sponsored research or other specific agreement which precludes the author's ownership of the materials.
+Materials created as "work-for-hire" and developed with the significant use of funds or facilities administered by Aquinas College are owned by Aquinas College.

+Textbooks, materials, notes, and other creative expressions developed as a part of the instructional process by faculty members are the property of that faculty member.
+The College shall be granted a royalty-free perpetual license to use such materials for instructional purposes or formation programs.